bertwagner/nyt_print_crossword_checker/README.md

 ### Website
 - Capture/upload only square grid image - full aspect ratio is uploading unneeded data and slowing things down.
+- Do a quick check to see if image will be suitable before uploading?

 ### ML Model
 - Split the difference for hough lines to get the middle of the grid when splitting (although not sure if this will matter - time maybe better spent cleaning up invidual cropped cells?)